Best Lotion for Crepey Skin on Arms and Legs

 And for your body, we suggest cold pressed bar soaps that are free from skin stripping surfactants. empyri's hemp cold pressed soaps have the added benefit of hydrolyzed hemp seed extract which is clinically proven to improve the look of scaly, dry skin.

 Finally, remember to exfoliate regularly (about 1-2 x per week).
 This ensures you remove dead skin cells in a normal cycle and growing new cells (aka turnover).
+Plus, if you have body acne, gentle exfoliation is an important part of the best acne treatment.

 Best Ingredients to Treat/Prevent Crepey Skin